 4. Read Your Finished Article Out Loud

-It’s amazing how well this works to identify any wordy sentences that need to be shortened or words that are used too many times.
-Not only is this an effective means of proofreading your final product, but it’s also a good way to make sure it make sense and is cohesive.
+Reading what you’ve written out loud is a good way to identify any wordy sentences that need to be shortened or words that are used too many times.
+It’s also a good way to proofread your final draft, along with making sure everything makes sense and is cohesive.
 You’ll also be able to determine if you left out any vital points.

-Lastly, use your finishing paragraph to sum up your article, and bring it to a close.
-This summary will confirm your main points again, and give your readers a sense of closure Encourage them to read more about the topic, and conclude with your Call-to-Action.
+Lastly, use your concluding paragraph to sum up your article and bring it to a close.
+This summary will confirm your main points again, and give your readers a sense of closure.
+Encourage them to read more about the topic, and conclude with your Call-to-Action.

-For example, now that you’ve learned how to make this summer salad, give it a try!
+For example: “Now that you’ve learned how to make this summer salad, why not give it a try?!
 Or “Click on the link below to learn more.”
 Always end on a positive note, and if appropriate, invite your readers to leave a comment with their ideas and suggestions.

 5. Don’t Overthink Your Article